Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/places-extension-1/places-monitoring-extension/places-monitor-api-reference.md

 #### Example

-Call this method in the `onCreate` method where you initialize the rest of the AEP SDK.
+Call this method in the `onCreate` method where you initialize the rest of the Experience Platform SDK.

 ```java
 public class MobileApp extends Application {